 The LC East and LC West Projects (currently, approximately 5,710 acres (2,310 hectares) and 3,840 acres (1,554 hectares), respectively) were added to the Lost Creek Property in 2012.
 The two projects were formed through location of new unpatented lode mining claims and an asset exchange completed in February 2012 with Uranium One Americas, Inc., through which we acquired 175 unpatented mining claims and related data.
 In 2012, all baseline studies at LC East were initiated.
 As discussed above, in 2014, we submitted applications for amendments of the Lost Creek licenses and permits to include development of LC East.
 We also located additional lode mining claims to secure the lands in what will be the LC East permit area.
 The East Mineral Trend (the "EMT") is a second mineral trend of significance, in addition to the MMT at Lost Creek, identified by historic drilling on the lands forming LC East.
 Although geologically similar, it appears to be a separate and independent trend from the MMT.
-The Lost Creek PEA contains a recommendation that delineation drilling of identified resources in the EMT continue, together with progressing all necessary permit and license amendment to permit future production.
+The Lost Creek PEA contains a recommendation that delineation drilling of identified resources in the EMT continue, together with progressing all necessary permit and license amendments to permit future production.

 The LC North Project (approximately 7,730 acres (3,120 hectares)) is located to the north and to the west of the Lost Creek Project.
 Historical wide-spaced exploration drilling on this project consisted of 175 drill holes.
-The Company has conducted two drilling programs at the project.
-Exploration drilling at LC North is recommended by Company staff to pursue the potential of an extension of the MMT in the HJ and KM horizons.
+We have conducted two drilling programs at the project.
+We may conduct exploration drilling at LC North in the future to pursue the potential of an extension of the MMT in the HJ and KM horizons.

 The LC South Project (approximately 10,775 acres (4,360 hectares)) is located to the south and southeast of the Lost Creek Project.
 Historical drilling on the LC South Project consisted of 488 drill holes.
-In 2010, the Company drilled 159 exploration holes (total, 101,270 feet (30,867 meters)) which confirmed numerous individual roll front systems occurring within several stratigraphic horizons correlative to mineralized horizons in the Lost Creek Project.
+In 2010, we drilled 159 exploration holes (total, 101,270 feet (30,867 meters)) which confirmed numerous individual roll front systems occurring within several stratigraphic horizons correlative to mineralized horizons in the Lost Creek Project.
 Also, a series of wide-spaced drill holes were part of this exploration program which identified deep oxidation (alteration) that represents the potential for several additional roll front horizons.
-Staff also recommend that the HJ and KM horizons should be further explored, and suggest that additional drilling be conducted to further evaluate the potential of deeper mineralization.
+In the future, we may conduct additional drilling to further evaluate the potential of deeper mineralization.

 The EN Project (approximately 5,500 acres (~ 2,200 hectares)) is adjacent to and east of LC South.
-Ur-Energy has over 50 historical drill logs from the EN project.
+We have over 50 historical drill logs from the EN project.
 Some minimal, deep, exploration drilling has been conducted at the project.
-Although no mineral resource is yet reported due to the limited nature of the data, Company geologists continue to recommend that the EN project should be explored further with wide spaced framework drilling to assess regional alteration and stratigraphic relationships.
+Although no mineral resource is yet reported due to the limited nature of the data, we may in the future explore this area further with wide spaced framework drilling to assess regional alteration and stratigraphic relationships.
 During 2016, in an effort to contain costs, we reduced the number of federal mining claims and state mineral leases held at the EN project.